einhalv/dbctool/README.md

 ==============
 A tool to read and manipulate dbc files.
 The module  has a Parser class with a metohd  that parses the content of a dbc file held in a string and returns the content on an intermediate format in the form of a list of parsed dbc-sections.
 This intermediate format can be used to initialize an object of the Bus class.
 The objects of this class can hold the same information that a dbc-file can, but does so in a more structured form.
 Most, but not all, dbc sections are implemented.
 The class also has a method to generate a dbc representation of the object's content.

+Some flexibility is added in parsing:
+  - Both space and comma are allowed as separators in transmitter lists.
+  - There can be any number of whitespaces before and after colon in section names, also in NS_.
+  - Negative values are allowed in value descriptions.
+  - Any character is accepted in strings except \ and ".

+Type is probably not well handled for attributes.

 Usage example
 -------------